Acts 1: Verse 4

 And being assembled together with them, He commanded them not to depart from Jerusalem, but to wait for the Promise of the Father, "which", He said, "you have heard from Me".

 Forty days after his resurrection, Jesus commands the disciples during a meal to stay in Jerusalem and to wait for the coming of the Holy Spirit.
 The συναλιζομενος (sunalizomenos) is rendered as "he was eating with them" in the New International Version.
 Some translations state that they were "assembled" or "gathered" together.
 Whether "eating" represents the correct interpretation has been long debated.

-Ascension of Jesus (1:6–12)
+Ascension of Jesus (verses 6–12)

-Then a cloud takes Jesus upward from sight, and two men in white appear to tell them (the disciples) that he will return "in the same way you have seen him go into heaven."
+Then a cloud takes Jesus upward from sight, and two men in white appear to tell them (the disciples) that he will return "in the same way you have seen him go into heaven".

 Verse 8

 A map of first century Jerusalem, Judea, Samaria and neighboring areas.

 [Jesus says:] "But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth."

 Before Jesus left, he charged the disciples with the task of acting as 'witnesses' to him, in the locations that can be read as a 'geographical program' for the whole book of Acts: